Grundy Center Community School District

 Grundy Center Community School District, also known as Grundy Center Community Schools, is a rural public school district headquartered in Grundy Center, Iowa.
 It operates Grundy Center Elementary School and Grundy Center Secondary School.

-The school district is entirely in Grundy County, and the district includes Grundy Center and Holland.
+The school district is in Grundy County, with a small section of the district extending into northwest Tama County, and the district includes Grundy Center and Holland.

 The school's mascot is the Spartan.
 Their colors are maroon and white.

 As of the 2020–21 school year, the district operated three schools.
-It had 746 students and 65.63 classroom teachers (on an FTE basis), for a student–teacher ratio of 11:37:1.

 History

 Cassi Murra served as superintendent until she moved to be superintendent of the Knoxville Community School District in 2014.
 Jerry Schutz began serving as superintendent that year.

 Neil Mullen originally was to begin his role as superintendent on July 1, 2018.
 However, Mullen began on March 1 because Schutz later took another job that began before July 1.

 By February 20, 2019, the Grundy Center district was looking for another superintendent.
 Rob Hughes was scheduled to begin his role as superintendent of both Grundy Center CSD and of Aplington–Parkersburg Community School District effective July 1, 2019.
-In March of 2021, Hughes resigned from his position as a shared superintendent and became a full-time superintendent for Grundy Center.
+In March 2021, Hughes resigned from his position as a shared superintendent and became a full-time superintendent for Grundy Center.